 Payroll Tax to Offer Longer-Term Solution

-In June 2019, City Council passed a payroll tax ordinance to provide long-term funding after the bridge expires on June 30, 2020.
+In June 2019, City Council passed a payroll tax ordinance to provide long-term funding.

-The Community Safety Payroll Tax is expected to generate $23.6 million annually to provide faster, more efficient safety responses, deter crime, connect people to services, engage and help at-risk youth, support more investigations and court services, and add jail beds to reduce capacity-based releases and hold those who commit crimes accountable.
+The Community Safety Payroll Tax is expected to generate funding to provide faster, more efficient safety responses, deter crime, connect people to services, engage and help at-risk youth, support more investigations and court services, and add jail beds to reduce capacity-based releases and hold those who commit crimes accountable.